Table of contents :

 - Consolidated statement of non-financial performance

-TotalEnergies is present in more than 130 countries.
+TotalEnergies is present in close to 130 countries.
 The nature of its activities and its geographical footprint in sometimes complex environments place the Company at the junction of a range of society’s concerns relating to people, the environment and business ethics.
 TotalEnergies places sustainable development in all its dimensions at the heart of its strategy, its projects and operations in order to contribute to the well-being of the population.

-TotalEnergies employs a continuous process of identifying and mapping risks in order to develop sector-specific policies that reflect the desired level of control.
+The Company employs a continuous process of identifying and mapping risks in order to develop sector-specific policies that reflect the desired level of control.
 The Company manages its activities through internal management systems implemented at the different levels of the Company.

 - The risks and challenges relating to health, safety and the environment are identified as part of a dynamic process that draws in particular on lessons learned, which are included in the HSE (Health, Safety and Environment) reference framework known as One MAESTRO (Management and Expectations Standards Toward Robust Operations).